thombles/slae/README.md

 Run the build script with the raw text of an egg script.
 It will output both the hunter shellcode and the egg shellcode with the appropriate header appended.

     ./build.py ../a1-bind/bind.raw

+## Assignment 4: Coder/Decoder

+Some unencoded payload is required to build this, as it will be included in encoded form inside the decoder.
+For testing I have created a separate shellcode under `/execve-stack-shell`.
+Build it:

+    ./build.py

+This will produce a `shell.raw` file containing the assembled code.

+Then inside `/a4-coder`:

+    ./build.py ../execve-stack-shell/shell.raw

+The build script will encode shell.raw and embed it in the assembled product.